 - In 2016, Trump defeated Hillary Clinton in Maricopa County by 84,804 votes.
-Four years later, while unable to generate any voter enthusiasm, Biden managed to exceed Hillary’s Maricopa vote total by more than 104,000 while Trump received approximately 26,000 fewer votes and lost the county by 45.,000.
+Four years later, while unable to generate any voter enthusiasm, Biden managed to exceed Hillary’s Maricopa vote total by more than 104,000 while Trump received approximately 26,000 fewer votes than in 2016 and lost the county by 45,000.

 - When Arizona was called for Biden on election night, Republican observers could not believe it.
 Their projections had confidently predicted a Trump victory, and his supporters were in a state of shock.

 - Biden won the entire state by a margin of 10,457 votes out of over 3.3 million ballots cast, a 100 thousand vote swing since 2016.
 In Hoft’s opinion, it was either a miracle or a massive cheat.